 Plan your visit

-A visit to the National Justice Museum tends to stay with people long after they’ve left.
-A museum of crime, punishment and social justice, we are based in the Grade II* listed Shire Hall in Nottingham.
+A museum of crime, punishment and social justice, the National Justice Museum is based in the Grade II* listed Shire Hall in Nottingham.
 Over five floors, our building houses a Victorian courtroom, Georgian gaol, and cells that date back hundreds of years.

-In our free exhibition spaces, explore themes of modern social justice, inspired by artefacts from our collection.
+In our free exhibition spaces, explore modern themes of social justice, inspired by items from our collection.
 These spaces do not need a Museum admission ticket to enter - our friendly team on reception can point the way.

 We look forward to welcoming you to the National Justice Museum.